Solo Travel Guide

 • Extras$15-25

-Money-Saving Tips for Solo Travel Guatemala:
+Money-Saving Tips for Solo Travelers:

 • Stay longer in one place to negotiate weekly hostel rates (often 20-30% cheaper)